 Rhinoplasty is a surgical procedure performed to correct nasal contour and/or restore nasal function.
-Correction of a nasal deformity by rhinoplasty is done to improve the airway, provide balance to the face and/or to improve appearance.
+Correction of a nasal deformity by rhinoplasty is performed to improve the airway, provide balance to the face and/or to improve appearance.

 Rhinoplasty is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)